saimsvs/Person-identification-system/README.md

 ---

-##How it Works
+## How it Works
--Detects the face ,extracts features and normalises them to predict identity of an individual.
+- Detects the face ,extracts features and normalises them to predict identity of an individual.
--Providess an option for static images and a live webcam detection.
+- Providess an option for static images and a live webcam detection.
+- The GUI would show live prediction.
 ---
 ## Authors